-- Make sure you use a low-sided tray for kittens and older cats and follow the advice in book above when choosing a litter type for your cat.
+Make sure you use a low-sided tray for kittens and older cats and follow the advice in the book above when choosing a litter type for your cat.

 Many owners have issues with cats stealing each other’s food, or even with the family dog stealing the cat food.

 Try to feed each pet in a separate room to avoid this problem.
 This can become difficult for cats that like to graze.
 Thankfully if this is truly a problem, there are individualized cat bowls on the market now that allow only one cat to eat from it, with feeding activated via a microchip.

 Cat obesity is a worldwide problem.
 Make sure you read the feeding guide on the food that you are feeding your cat and stick to this daily allowance.
 Also be sure to encourage your cat to exercise via play every day.

 3. Drinking Issues

 Cats are particularly fussy when it comes to drinking water and owners can find it difficult to get their cats to drink enough water sometimes!

 Try a number of different types of water bowls until you find one that your cat seems to go to most regularly.
 The most common types of bowls are glass, stainless steel, plastic, or ceramic, and also flowing water cat fountains.

 Make sure you clean these bowls out and replace the water every few days, as most cats will only drink fresh water

 Try changing from a dry diet to a wet or mixed food diet to increase water intake.
 Or you may want to add some lukewarm water to your cat’s dry food to make it puff up and encourage water intake this way.